anandrajput007/bookmark-manager/README.md

 ## Customization

 ### Colors
-The dashboard uses a gradient theme that can be customized in `src/styles.scss`:
+The application uses a gradient theme that can be customized in `src/styles.scss`:

 ```scss
 .sidebar {